sankalp1999/Image_Captioning_With_Attention/README.md

 Flickr8K- It is a relatively small dataset of 8000 images with 5 captions each.
 There are two versions found on the web - one with splits and one without splits.
 I used the latter and created manual split.

 Flickr30K (in version 2) - 31000 images with 5 captions each.
-Better train on this after training on flickr8k because one epoch takes much longer.
+It's better to train on Flickr30K after training on Flickr8k because one epoch takes much longer.

 ### Seq2Seq model